-“You’ve never spoken of your Father,” said Molly, beginning a conversation that had been long overdue.
-It wasn’t as if Sean was avoiding it, it was just that he felt that there was little to say and what there was made for a poor story.
+“You’ve never spoken of your Father,” said Molly, thinking that had this conversation was long overdue.
+If Sean was avoiding it, it might have been that he felt that there was little to say.

 Molly’s eyes narrowed.
 “Both.
 Start with the ‘official’ one.”

 “My mother didn’t like to talk about him.
 Whenever she did, which was only after I asked, she said that she didn’t know.
 She had been, by her own admission, ‘more than a little wild’ when she attended college, but she also said she didn’t regret having me.
 That much was clear by the way she raised me.”

 “What do you think?” said Molly.
 She wasn’t buying that version.
 Sean didn’t either—once he was old enough to know a little about how the world works.

 “I’m not going to call mom a liar, especially since she isn’t around to defend herself, but I think she knew who my father was and knew him well,” said Sean, “I think she was always in contact with him.
 She made phone calls late at night.
 Those were the only times that she would lock herself in her bedroom.
 When I was a junior in high school and thinking about college there had been several of these sessions.
 After the calls, she would be obviously upset.
 When I was accepted at CMU the calls seemed to stop.”